chrisboaks/ArtStack/README.md

 #Todos:

 - Stacks
+- Clarify Sign In / Sign Up distinction
+- Direct new user to profile page until entries are made
 - Follows
 - Comments

 - I am happy with the progress you all are making.
 Still I want to keep reminding you to pick the features you implement according to